 In the end voters agreed to raise up to $40,000 to support full-time service, but left it up to the Selectboard to figure out how to provide the town with police service next year.

 Details on hours, dollars, benefits, insurance costs and area bogged down the conversation as Putney residents tried to figure out how much law enforcement it wanted, and could afford.

 Most everyone said they supported a full-time deputy, but there was disagreement over whether the savings generated through the Westminster contact was worth the reduced service it would bring.

-Under the proposed shared contract with Westminster, each town would receive about 35 hours of law-enforcement
+Under the proposed shared contract with Westminster, each town would receive about 35 hours of law-enforcement services.

 But the difference between Putney retaining its full-time service, and only getting 35 hours through a shared contract with Westminster, was about $20,000, or one penny on the tax rate, and Putney residents could not decide what was best for the town.

 Westminster approved its funding at its town meeting on Saturday.

 Kathy Lawrence said she was opposed to creating the partnership with Westminster.

 Lawrence said Westminster was a bigger town with more households and Putney would lose response time if the deputy was not in Putney during a call.

 "I believe it would be best to keep it in Putney," Lawrence said.
 "It's not just speeding tickets.
 It's more than that.
 I feel strongly to keep it as a Putney position."